-We also evaluate the performance of our approach on various placement configurations with different objects in the real world.
-Specifically, for each scene, we capture a single RGBD image with a ZED Mini camera mounted on a Franka Emika Robot arm.
-We use exactly the same high-level pipeline for detecting local placement locations as we do in our simulation experiments.
-We also utilize the same models, trained purely on our synthetic dataset, for predicting the placement poses in a zero-shot manner.
+We evaluate our approach on \numtasks real-world placement configurations with different objects.
+For each scene, a single RGBD image is captured using a ZED Mini camera mounted on a Franka Emika arm.
+We use the same high-level pipeline and models trained solely on synthetic data to predict placement poses in a zero-shot setting.
 We use a simplified pipeline for executing the placement, using a specific grasp and performing placement inverse kinematics instead of a full motion planner.
-In addition, we do not utilize rejection sampling, but directly execute each trajectory on real.
-Our main goal is to evaluate whether enabling the model to predict only local placements would allow our models to generalize well to unseen objects in the real world even when only trained on our synthetic dataset.
-We perform systematic evaluations on the vial insertion task, with multiple possible placement locations.
-We also execute the approach on other language-conditioned placement variants in the real world, examples of which can be seen in \autoref{fig:lanaguage_real}.
-All prompts used by the VLM to predict placement locations can be found in the Appendix.
+In addition, we do not utilize rejection sampling, but directly execute each trajectory on the real robot.
+Our goal is to test whether predicting local placements enables generalization to unseen objects.
+Additional visualization and discussion can be found in \appendixref{appendix:eval}.

-We use a standard vial rack used in chemistry labs and randomly block different holes with other vials or cover them with tape to test the flexibility of our high-level placement location prediction module.
-Overall, across \textit{10 trials}, the NSM and RPDiff fail to adapt to differences in this real-world task compared to the training conditions. \ourmethod, on the other hand, successfully completes placements, achieving the best performance, and inserts vials into 8 out of the 10 available empty spots in the vial rack.